Home / Projects / Ripple Effect

 Improving water security for Kangaroo Island farmers

-Read the work being undertaken by the SA Drought Hub ead organisation: Agriculture Kangaroo Island, Hub members and partners involved: PIRSA, Kangaroo Island Landscape Board and Node: Struan involved in Ripple Effect looking at demonstration sites for producers to learn about and observe water monitoring systems to reduce water use, maximise water-use efficiency and ensure livestock have access to water.
+Read the work being undertaken by the SA Drought Hub lead organisation: Agriculture Kangaroo Island, Hub members and partners involved: PIRSA, Kangaroo Island Landscape Board and Node: Struan involved in Ripple Effect looking at demonstration sites for producers to learn about and observe water monitoring systems to reduce water use, maximise water-use efficiency and ensure livestock have access to water.

 Read more